Ballycloughan railway station

 Ballycloughan railway station was on the 3-ft narrow gauge Ballymena, Cushendall and Red Bay Railway which ran from Ballymena to Retreat in County Antrim, Northern Ireland.

 History

 The station was on the Ballymena, Cushendall and Red Bay Railway route and opened by the Belfast and Northern Counties Railway on 5 April 1886, which had taken ownership in October 1884.

-The line lost it's passenger traffic on 1 October 1930 and eventually closed completely on 3 June 1940.
+The line lost its passenger traffic on 1 October 1930 and eventually closed completely on 3 June 1940.